Sankgreall/ai-readiness-framework/README.md

 - **23 Individual Controls**: These controls represent various facets of an organisation's AI readiness.

-- **DEISIO Rating System**: Every control is evaluated against a DEISIO rating, ranging from 1 - 5.
+- **DEISO Rating System**: Every control is evaluated against a DEISO rating, ranging from 1 - 5.

-## DEISIO Rating Definitions
+## DEISO Rating Definitions

 1. **DEVELOPING**: At the initial stage of readiness with a basic understanding but lacking strategy or dedicated resources.